byllyfish/precis_i18n/README.md

 ```

 Alternatively, you can use a PRECIS profile directly, without installing a codec.
+Use `get_profile` to obtain a profile object, then use its `enforce` method.
+The `enforce` method returns a Unicode string.

 ```

 >>> from precis_i18n import get_profile
 >>> username = get_profile('UsernameCaseMapped')
 >>> username.enforce('Kevin')
-b'kevin'
+'kevin'
 >>> username.enforce('\u212Aevin')
-b'kevin'
+'kevin'
 >>> username.enforce('\uFF2Bevin')
-b'kevin'
+'kevin'
 >>> username.enforce('\U0001F17Aevin')
 Traceback (most recent call last):
     ...